876pol/pyc/DOCUMENTATION.md

 ## Declaration of Variables and Arrays

-Variables in C must be declared before they can be used.
+Variables in PYC must be declared before they can be used.
 The syntax for declaring a variable is:

 ```c
 data_type variable_name;